BenWeekes/agora-network-guide/README.md

   <li>Blur incoming webcam video when frozen (not screenshare)</li>
   <li>When webcam video fallsback to audio only ask publisher to turn it off</li>
   <li>When screenshare video fallsback to audio only, ask publisher to turn off webcam if present otherwise turn off screenshare</li>
-  <li>if publisher detects currentPacketLossRate > 0.4 on outbound video then turn it off</li>
+  <li>if publisher detects agoraClient.getLocalVideoStats().currentPacketLossRate > 0.4 on outbound video then turn it off</li>
 </ul>

 Putting this all together